SWE443-TeamRed/open-bank/open-bank/kanban/ToDo/Code_UI.md

 Description:

   Code the buttons, boxes, and other things in the UI for the functions they were intended to accomplish.
+UI to the backend components of the open bank system.

   Be sure to test your code to make sure all bottons and such work as intended.